3DBAG/geodepot/design-doc.md

 ### Language of choice

+C++ is a pain, but offers the best possibilities, especially, because of the native GIS libraries.

+Rust is a love, but the GIS library ports are only supported on Ubuntu (mostly).

 Python is very convenient for development, but the whole Python interpreter + venv is required for running geodepot.
+Additionally, Python is not the best language to write bindings to other languages, like C++ and Rust.
 Unless, I compile it into an exe with pyinstaller.
-But how are then the dependencies like GDAL resolved?
-Additionally, Python is not the best language to write bindings to other languages, like C++ and Rust.

-C++ is a pain, but offers the best possibilities, especially, because of the native GIS libraries.

-Rust is a love, but the GIS library ports are only supported on Ubuntu (mostly).
+With pyinstaller, geodepot is compiled into a statically linked exe, so it can be used without Python and GIS dependencies.
+We can write it all in Python, and distribute the exe.
+Then write the API in C++/Rust, which is easy, because they only need two functions, `configure` and `get`.
+Both are simple operations.
+In this case, the API would have a complete independent codebase from the geodepot app, thus it wouldn't require any of the heavy dependencies, which is nice.
+Maintaining the two functions in the API is easy enough.

+### Packaging and distribution

+The executable and directory bundle is generated with Pyinstaller's `--onedir` option.
+The exe must stay in the directory, thus when the user downloads the latest release, they need to place the whole dir to the location and link to the exe somehow.
+I could create and install script for each release, which would download the latest release, move to the correct location, evtl. replace the old version and take care to adding the exe to the path.

 ## Notes